DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 If you run<br/>
 **./rabbit-client**<br/>
 he will take the same configuration that is inside properties.ini and will start to fire messages inside the same queue.

+## Unit testing
+A functional test is provided, it takes the parameters specified in ./properties insert batch elements inside the queue specified and then is checking that these elements have been inserted correctly.
+To work properly it needs the table and the rabbitmq queue to be initially empty.